Saraswati: Mahavidya Nila Saraswati

 She is worshipped in parts of India as an incarnate or incarnation of Goddess Tara but mostly outside India.
-She is not only worshipped but also been manifested as a form of Goddess Saraswati.
+She is not only worshipped but also been manifested as a form of Saraswati.

 Sharada avatar in Kashmir

 The earliest known shrine dedicated to goddess worship in Kashmir is Sharada Peeth (6th–12th centuries CE), dedicated to the goddess Sharada.
 It is a ruined Hindu temple and ancient centre of learning located in present-day Azad Kashmir.
 The goddess Sharada worshipped in Sharada Peeth is a tripartite embodiment of the goddess Shakti: Sharada (goddess of learning), Saraswati (goddess of knowledge), and Vagdevi (goddess of speech, which articulates power).
 Kashmiri Pandits believe the shrine to be the abode of the goddess.
 In line with the Kashmiri Pandit belief that springs which are the abode of goddesses should not be looked at directly, the shrine contains a stone slab concealing the spring underneath, which they believe to be the spring in which the goddess Sharada revealed herself to the rishi Shandilya.
 It advanced the importance of knowledge and education in Kashmiri Pandit culture, which persisted well after Kashmiri Pandits became a minority group in Kashmir.

 As one of the Maha Shakti Peethas, Hindus believe that it represents the spiritual location of the goddess Sati's fallen right hand.
 Sharada Peeth is one of the three holiest sites of pilgrimage for Kashmiri Pandits, alongside the Martand Sun Temple and the Amarnath Temple.